 - Look for organic.
 If the CBD oil is not organic, it at least should not contain pesticides, fungicides, or solvents.

 - Don’t only shop based on price.
 Higher quality and purity are usually associated with a higher cost.
 A cheaper option could contain toxic substances such as pesticides, herbicides, or heavy metals.
 Make sure your CBD oil is free of additives.

 - Get the analysis.
 The manufacturer should provide a certificate that certifies the amount of CBD that is in the product.
 Many CBD products contain only small amounts of CBD.
 You’ll also want to make sure there is little or no THC in the product.

 - Buy CBD as a liquid.
 You can buy dog treats containing CBD, but the best form to administer is an oil or tincture.
 This way, you can adjust your dog’s dose drop by drop.

 Why are we hearing so much about CBD oil now?
 Dr. Klein points to the legalization of marijuana in many places, which has triggered interest in potential health benefits of marijuana-related products.
 “We are likely to see continued interest in CBD and an increase in research about its uses and efficacy in the coming years,” he says.

 Learn more about the CBD study funded by the Canine Health Foundation.

-Innovet created a product line of full spectrum pure hemp oils void of dangerous compounds.
-Their USDA certified organic oil is formulated especially for animals and is also third-party tested to ensure consistency and purity.
-Innovet offers more than 50 affordable products to help pets manage anxiety, pain, as well as other conditions.
+Innovet created a product line of full-spectrum, pure hemp oils void of dangerous compounds.
+Their USDA-certified organic oil is formulated especially for animals, and is also third-party tested to ensure consistency and purity.
+Innovet offers more than 50 affordable products to help pets manage anxiety, pain, and other conditions.
 Get more information about Innovet’s CBD products.